 No matter what you make, you’ll be storing your prepped ingredients in the fridge over the course of the week.
 The choice of container makes a big difference.
 To prevent unwanted fridge flavors from seeping into your lovingly prepared lunches, you’ll want to use a non-porous glass container with a tightly sealed snap on top.
 That lid will also come in handy if you plan on taking food with you to work: it will also stop food from spilling all over your bag.
 Finally, choose rectangular containers over circular ones.
 Rectangles will fit snugly in your fridge without leaving any awkward gaps.

 Meal prep is supposed to be about enjoyment.
 By making meals ahead of time, you’re freeing up time to do things you love later.
 If you make yourself miserable in the process, you’re defeating the point.
 With that in mind: forgive yourself if things don’t go as planned.
-If the recipe is taking longer than you expected, it’s ok to ditch a side dish, or to stop short of portioning things out into individual containers.
 Even if you don’t finish 100% of what you set out to do, you’ve still set yourself up for success later on.